 The world’s biggest social network, however, presents a great opportunity for both patients and doctors.

 How would the appointment feature work?
 Would it be a native platform?
-Or would the potential patients be redirected to the websites of the doctors (with special parameters to keep track of everything)?
+Or would the potential patients be redirected to the of the doctors (with special parameters to keep track of everything)?

 Furthermore, how would the “commissions” work?